 - 1. Open the Raspberry Pi Desktop - 2.
 Open the browser by clicking the Globe in the toolbar. - 3.
-Navigate to the Hamlib folder in Github:
+Navigate to the Hamlib folder in Github to get the latest Beta version (you can also select the latest release version):

 https://github.com/Hamlib/Hamlib